Tips to see

 Spend some

 Yes, you read that right.
-While it’s a bad idea to blow the wad, keeping some play money makes you more willing to be fiscally responsible with the balance.
-Don’t go crazy, though, a good rule of thumb is 5–10%.
+While it’s a bad idea to blow the whole wad, keeping some of it as play money and treating yourself makes you more willing to be fiscally responsible with the rest.
+Don’t go too far, though.

 Share: